Themekraft/wc4bp/readme.txt

 9. Admin menu options

 == Changelog ==
+= 3.3.2 11 May 2019 =
+* Fix the 404 redirection for the user profile pages.
+* Limiting teh review message only to administrator.

 = 3.3.1 14 March 2019 =
 * Fixed the annoying review message.
 * Fixed the redirection for the thankyou page option.
 The expected behavior for default is to continue the normal WooCommerce process.